LegitCamper/picocalc-os-rs/README.md

 # PicoCalc OS (Rust)

 A simple kernel and applications for the **Clockwork PicoCalc**, written in Rust.
-This project provides a minimal kernel, ABI, and user-space applications to experiment with OS development on constrained hardware.
+This project provides a minimal kernel, syscall table, and user-space applications to experiment with kernel development on constrained hardware.

 ## Status